JPtenBerge/ngx-signal-pagination/README.md

 # ngx-signal-pagination

-Pagination for Angular, powered by signals 🚦.
+Pagination for Angular, powered by signals 🚦

-Note: this is my first public npm project.
-I'm working on TypeScript types.

 ## Features